 It is crucial that the vaccination status and date of vaccination variables are collected with the utmost care to ensure data completeness and quality.
-The definition of vaccination status will be updated in light of evolving decisions related to vaccination programmes, such as the use of different products for subsequent doses as well as additional doses.
+The definition of vaccination status will be updated considering evolving decisions related to vaccination programmes, such as the use of different products for subsequent doses as well as additional doses.
+It is highly recommended that sites collect the brands of each COVID-19 vaccine received, most importantly the brand of the first and last dose (to differentiate between primary series with single- vs two-dose vaccines).